-The European Commission has launched another antitrust investigation against Microsoft just four months after the Seattle-based software maker paid a 497 million Euro fine for allegedly freezing out rivals in the server software and media player markets.
+The European Commission has launched another antitrust investigation against Microsoft just four months after the Seattle-based software maker paid a 497 million Euro fine (approximately $524 million U.S.) for allegedly freezing out rivals in the server software and media player markets.
 In addition to the fine, Microsoft was forced to give program developers access to previously private information about its Windows operating system.

 This browser complaint in particular has already been made against Microsoft in the United States.
 The bundling of its browser and its operating system was challenged the late 1990s, but a U.S. appeals court rejected a lower court’s finding that Microsoft illegally tied Internet Explorer to Windows to prevent competition.
 The federal government and the company finally settled the case in 2001.
 Microsoft was saved from a possible forced spin-off of its the browser business but had to make concessions to competitors by sharing information about its software code and opening its operating system to the products of other companies.

 The European Commission likes to think of itself as being tougher than the U.S. Justice Department when tackling the dominant market position of a company.
 But the real question should not be about who is tougher in combating the dominance of market leaders.
 In fact, there is a divergence of philosophies of competition between the EU and the United States.
 Whereas the commission sees the benefits of consumers always in danger when the success of a company’s products reduces the level of competition, the United States on the whole tends to favor a more pragmatic approach when evaluating what is good for the consumer.
 These different outlooks can lead to strikingly different interpretations and results in competition policy.